 “Shopping had shifted decisively toward mobile so we wanted to elevate the experience for customers and harness the opportunity for our business,” says Clemmow.
 “Beyond mobile, we were working from the perspective that we needed to undergo a digital transformation to be ready for the future of commerce.”

 Debenhams’ existing mobile site was experiencing 60% year-over-year growth, but conversions lagged behind desktop.
 Because customers were dropping off at various points along the shopping journey, refinement of the entire purchase process was needed.
-A complex environment of older legacy systems didn’t make integrating a new mobile site easy, but to capture the mobile traffic opportunity Debenhams needed a better solution and quickly – in time for its peak trading season just around the corner.
+A complex environment of older legacy systems didn’t make integrating a new mobile site easy, but in order to capture mobile traffic in time for its peak trading season, Debenhams needed a better solution and quickly.

 1st Step: A Progressive Web App